json-schema-form-element/jsfe/README.md

 | Imperative inference      | ✅ via DOM        | -                 | ✅ via `ref`      | ✅ via `ref`   | ✅ via `ref` | ✅ via `ref`   | ✅ via `use:`     |
 | Imperative type-checking  | ✅ via DOM        | -                 | ✅ via `ref`      | ✅ via `ref`   | ✅ via `ref` | ✅ via `ref`   | ✅ via `use:`     |

+---

-1. HTML language servers can't support TypeScript obviously.
-But IDE can leverage Custom Element metadata.
+1. <small>HTML language servers can't support TypeScript obviously.
+But IDE can leverage Custom Element metadata.</small>
-2. Astro JSX namespace / LSP are not handling `HTMLElementTagNameMap` or Custom Element metadata, yet.
+2. <small>Astro JSX namespace / LSP are not handling `HTMLElementTagNameMap` or Custom Element metadata, yet.</small>
-3. Template literals are preventing automatic properties inference, but at least, you can't assign wrong argument types without knowing it.
+3. <small>Template literals are preventing automatic properties inference, but at least, you can't assign wrong argument types without knowing it.</small>
-4. Svelte heuristics are not clear regarding _attributes_ versus _properties_ handling.
+4. <small>Svelte heuristics are not clear regarding _attributes_ versus _properties_ handling.
 Better be safe than sorry.
-Also the `use:` directive is neat.
+Also the `use:` directive is neat.</small>

+---

 There might be changes regarding support for Web Components accross various the various UI frameworks above.
 Please file an issue if an info is wrong or missing.